Fieldwork and Off-Campus Internship Guidelines

 Obtaining Approval from ISSO

 Once the Electrical Engineering Department (or Computer Engineering Committee) has approved your request for Fieldwork, you must also obtain approval from ISSO.

 In order to obtain approval from the ISSO, you must complete the following steps in order:

 - Register for Fieldwork.
 The course will be ELEN E6999.
 The section will be outlined in your departmental approval letter from Electrical or Computer Engineering.
-You will receive this from Ronald Curtis or a member of the staff or faculty.
+You will receive this from Elsa Sanchez or a member of the staff or faculty.

 - Once registered, bring your Fieldwork approval letter (available at the front desk on the 13th Fl. of Mudd), your employment/offer letter, passport, I-94 card and I-20 to the ISSO.
 Please note that an electronic copy is not accepted, you must bring printed copies to the ISSO.
 It will take up to (3) business days in order to obtain authorization to start the internship.

 Internship Evaluation Reports